 Credit cards are one of the easiest ways to earn frequent flyer points on the ground.
 You can earn points when buying almost anything by paying with a points-earning credit card!
 But the real value is found in credit card sign-up bonus points…

 Credit card sign-up bonuses make it so easy to earn tens – even hundreds – of thousands of frequent flyer points, for minimal outlay.
-By simply applying for a credit card and paying the annual fee, you can earn up to 100,000 frequent flyer points.
-That’s enough points to fly to Los Angeles in Business class, and almost enough for a round-the-world trip!
+By simply applying for a credit card and paying the annual fee, you could earn up to 150,000 frequent flyer points.
+That’s more than enough points to fly to Singapore in Business class, or even for a round-the-world trip in Economy class (which costs 132,400 Qantas points)!
 By taking advantage of credit card sign-up bonus offers, you may never pay full price for a flight again.

 The Australian credit card market is a competitive space.
 So banks regularly offer incentives in the form sign-up bonus points when taking out a credit card.
 To receive the bonus points, some banks require you to spend a minimum amount on the card within the first 3 months.
 Other banks have no minimum spend requirements, and some will even waive the credit card’s annual fee in the first year!

 Once the bonus points have credited to your frequent flyer account, you can choose to cancel the card to avoid paying any more annual fees.
-(Some banks may offer to waive your credit card’s annual fee if you threaten to cancel.)
+Banks will no longer offer to waive your credit card’s annual fee if you threaten to cancel, but there is no harm in calling to ask if they have any offers available to encourage you to retain your card.

 Most of the current Australian credit card sign-up bonus point offers are discussed on the Australian Frequent Flyer (AFF) forum.
 On AFF, you can also benefit from the community by using and posting referral offers.